sbryan/spark-js-SDK/README.md

 	ADSKSpark.Client.initialize('',// Your app key
-			'',// The guest token endpoint that is implemented by your server (i.e. http://example.com/guest_token) '',// The access token endpoint that is implemented by your server (i.e. http://example.com/access_token) ADSKSpark.Constants.API_HOST_SANDBOX // api host - API_HOST_PRODUCTION or API_HOST_SANDBOX
+			'',// The guest token endpoint that is implemented by your server (i.e. http://example.com/guest_token) '',// The access token endpoint that is implemented by your server (i.e. http://example.com/access_token) '',// The refresh access token endpoint that is implemented by your server (i.e. http://example.com/refresh_token) ADSKSpark.Constants.API_HOST_SANDBOX // api host - API_HOST_PRODUCTION or API_HOST_SANDBOX );
-	);
 ```